-Botulinum toxin is the most toxic substance known to man.
+Botulinum toxin is a highly toxic substance.
 Even a small amount is deadly.
-A certain bacteria makes the toxin.
-It has the potential to be used as a weapon.
-When used as a weapon, the toxin can be released into the air or placed in the food supply.
+It could possibly be used as a weapon.
+When used as a weapon, the toxin could be put into the air or the food supply.

 other health conditions.

-Botulinum toxin poses a great threat.
-It’s easy to make and move around.
-Only 1 gram that’s evenly released and breathed in could kill 1 million people.
+A certain bacteria makes the botulinum toxin.
+The toxin poses a great threat.
+It is easy to make and move around.
+Only 1 gram that is evenly released and breathed in could kill 1 million people.

-Botulinum toxin doesn’t have any color or odor.
-The toxin can’t be passed between people.
+The toxin has no color or odor.
+It cannot be passed between people.